HoundLargeBelgium

 Frequently Asked Questions

-Is the Bloodhound good for apartment living?
+Is the Bloodhound a good apartment dog?

 Is the Bloodhound good for first-time owners?